LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 A survey bot lets you collect feedback from consumers at the end of a conversation with a custom bot or human agent.
 The survey bot can ask:

-* Specialized questions designed to provide First Contact Resolution (FCR), Customer Satisfaction (CSAT), and Net Promoter Score (NPS) survey metrics
+* Specialized questions designed to provide First Call Resolution (FCR), Customer Satisfaction (CSAT), and Net Promoter Score (NPS) survey metrics
 * Questions that reflect your brand's key performance indicators
 * Free-text questions